SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 3. Find Similar: This returns other components that have similar sequences.

-The third option is that of **sharing** your engineered region.
-There are 2 ways by which you can share your engineered region.
+The third option is that of **sharing** your resource.
+There are 2 ways by which you can share your resource.
 They're as follows:

-1. Send to Benchling: For using Benchling to share your engineered region, you need to configure a Benchling remote.
+1. Send to Benchling: For using Benchling to share your resource, you need to configure a Benchling remote.
 The Benchling Life Sciences R&D Cloud is an informatics platform to accelerate, measure, and forecast R&D from discovery through bioprocessing.
 To know more about Benchling and how you can configure a benching remote, click [here](https://www.benchling.com/).

 2. Send to ICE: ICE is a registry platform that provides robust data storage for DNA components, integrated tools for part characterization, as well as mechanisms for secure access and information sharing with other users and software tools.
 ICE is built upon the idea of a Web of Registries, and thus provides strong support for distributed, interconnected use.
 It includes several useful graphical applications for sequence annotation, manipulation and analysis.
 To know more about ICE, click [here](https://public-registry.jbei.org/login).

 Fourth is the **back** option.
-This option navigates back to the main page of the collection, which this engineered region is a part of.
+This option navigates back to the main page of the collection, which that particular resource is a part of.

 Finally, we have the **Add to collection** option.
-This option adds your engineered region to a specific collection.
+This option adds your resource to a specific collection.
 Clicking on this option, would take you to a page that shall display the collections, that you would've created.
 Select the collection, to which you want to add this engineered region to and then click on add to collection.
-This shall add your engineered region to the selected collection.
+This shall add your resource to the selected collection.

 * Next we have is the VisBOL Navigator, with zooming capabilities.
 This, graphically represents the structure of the engineered region.
 By hovering your pointer over this structure, you can view the following attributes of that particular engineered region: type of resource, identifier, name and role of the engineered region.